 I…settled down to be an instant millionaire.
 What I didn’t know was that Americans didn’t understand sheepskin like Aussies do.
 The shoe trade rejected us due to the misperception that it was hot, delicate, prickly and couldn’t be exposed to mud, slush etc.

-Deckers bought Smith’s company in 1995 and the brand has expanded well beyond the original sheepskin boots to such items as gloves, slippers, earmuffs and other styles of boots as well as shoes.
-Sales of UGG brand products account for 1 billion dollars US.
+Deckers bought Smith’s company in 1995, and the brand has expanded well beyond the original sheepskin boots to such items as gloves, slippers, earmuffs and other styles of boots as well as shoes.
+Sales of UGG brand products have reached US$1 billion.

-The company currently has registered trademark rights in over 130 countries.
-In most countries it holds registrations in the word UGG for boots.
-However, it could not register the trademark UGG for boots in Australia or New Zealand because the term was generic in those countries.
-The company has, however, registered UGG AUSTRALIA + sun design for boots as well as the word UGG for other products (not boots).
+The company currently has registered trademark rights in more than 130 countries.
+In most countries, it holds registrations in the word UGG for boots.
+However, it could not register the trademark UGG for boots in Australia or New Zealand because the term was generic in these countries.
+The company has, however, registered UGG AUSTRALIA and its sun design for boots as well as the word UGG for other products (not boots).

 THREAT TO COMPANY: CHEAP KNOCK-OFFS AND COUNTERFEIT PRODUCTS

 The ease with which fashion designs can be copied inevitably results in cheap knock-offs and counterfeit items circulating in the marketplace.
-Because of its global success with UGG boots, Deckers has been plagued by knock-offs and counterfeit products which enter Deckers’ mainstream markets both online and in retail stores.
+Because of its global success with UGG boots, Deckers has been plagued by knock-offs and counterfeit products that enter its mainstream markets both online and in retail stores.

 The online sales of counterfeit UGG boots and other UGG products have increased exponentially over time, as websites often use the word UGG or confusing variations in their domain names.